Spardevs/aurora-trip/app/src/main/java/br/com/ticpass/pos/sdk/README.md

    - Specific interfaces extend this base: `BasePaymentProvider<T>`, `BasePrintingProvider<T>`, `BaseNFCProvider<T>`
    - Type parameter `<T>` allows flavor-specific SDK type to be enforced

+2. **Flavor Implementation**:
+   - Each flavor (PagSeguro, Stone, etc.) provides its own complete implementations
+   - Located in separate source sets: `app/src/pagseguro/`, `app/src/stone/`
+   - All use the same class names and package structure, allowing seamless build-time replacement

-2. **Access Layer**:
+3. **Access Layer**:
-   - `AcquirerSdk` - Central access point for all providers
+   - `AcquirerSdk` - Central access point object in each flavor
    - Exposes properties: `payment`, `printing`, `nfc` to access provider instances
    - Each property returns a flavor-specific typed instance

-3. **SDK Instance Management**:
+4. **SDK Instance Management**:
    - `SdkInstance` - Singleton object that manages the flavor-specific SDK instance
    - Ensures only one SDK instance is created and shared across all providers
    - Each flavor provides its own implementation (e.g., PagSeguro → PlugPag, Stone → UserModel)

-4. **Provider Objects**:
+5. **Provider Objects**:
    - `PaymentProvider`, `PrintingProvider`, `NFCProvider` - Singleton objects that provide type-safe access
    - Each provider maintains its own initialization state
    - All providers delegate to the shared `SdkInstance` for the actual SDK instance

-5. **Flavor Implementation**:
-   - Each flavor (PagSeguro, Stone, etc.) provides its own implementations
-   - These override the providers from the main source set
-   - All use the same class names, allowing seamless replacement

 6. **Type Safety**:
    - Providers expose flavor-specific types enabling proper type inference